JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 # drop the last row as it is prone to errors
 df = df[:-1]
 ```
-In a rough sense, what these functions do is at each time step, record the direction of motion of every particle relative to the five nearest other particles, weighted by distance, and from these rates of change compute vorticity, the amout of relative rotation.
+In a rough sense, what these functions do is record the direction of motion of every particle at each time step relative to the five nearest other particles, weighted by distance, and from these rates of change compute vorticity, the amout of relative rotation.

 Mathematically, at every point, our goal is to compute vorticity in the same way as with ROMS, using the formula $ \omega := \nabla V $.
 However, starting from just trajectory data, we don't have the necessary vector field V. Instead, we approximate it via a complex process using Gaussian-weighted regression.
 As time progresses one small step, we track the change in distances between each particle and its 5 nearest neighbors.
 Regression then gives a matrix which best transforms the old positions to the new ones, an approximate flow matrix.
 At any given timestep, a composition of these flow matrices gives an approximation of $\nabla V$, allowing vorticity to be approximated.